What Is Oil Painting? 8 Things Beginners Should Know

 “Oil paint has a richness and depth that other mediums can’t quite match.”

-So, let’s set aside the doubts and dive into the inspiring world of oil painting together.
+So, let’s set aside the doubts and learn what is an oil painting and what to know.

 Key Takeaways

-Oil painting offers rich textures, vibrant colors, and flexibility in techniques.
+Oil painting has rich textures, vibrant colors, and flexibility in techniques.

-Oil paints take time to dry, allowing changes even after application.
+Oil paints take time to dry.
+You can change the details even after application.

 Apply varnish to protect your painting and make the colors pop.

-Oil paints come in different qualities, and picking the right ones can make a big difference in your artwork.
-Some paints are great for beginners, while others are better for professionals.
-Knowing the types of oil paints, whether you need to mix them, and which brands are popular will help you get started with confidence.
+Not all oil paints are the same.
+Some are easier to use and great for beginners, while others are designed for professionals.
+All you need to understand is the types of oil paints, whether you need to mix them, and which brands you can purchase.

 Types of Oil Paints: Student vs Professional Grade